VA Manual Underwriting Guidelines on VA Loans

 - Name of contact to verify rental payments

-Second, reach out to Mike Gracz on 630-659-7644 or text for faster response.
-Or email us at firstname.lastname@example.org.
-After a brief conversation we will discuss your qualifications and send you an application link.
+Second, reach out to Mike Gracz at Gustan Cho Associates on 630-659-7644.
+Or text us for a faster response.
+Or email us at [email protected].
+After a brief conversation, we will discuss your qualifications and send you an application link.
 We are experts in Manually underwriting VA loans with higher debt to income ratios.